phoebe-project/phoebe-project.org/README.md

 Versions displayed in the version switcher are defined in [docs.jsx](./src/docs.jsx) under the `docs_versions` variable.
 The list should be sorted from newest to oldest versions available, with the first entry (newest) being automatically redirected from all site-wide navigation links (i.e. /docs or /docs/latest).

 ## Updating News Entries

-## Updating Publications

-The list of publications is currently created manually in the `Publications` component in [publications.jsx](./src/publications.jsx).
-For each entry, use the `Publication` component (see existing entries) which takes the following arguments: adsLink, authors, title, and release (optional - if provided, must match a valid release branch/tag).

 ## Workshops